civican/legisinfo/44-1/bills/C-33/bill_text.md

 ### Section 3.1

-The Minister is responsible for the development and regulation of matters to which this Act applies, including **railway** safety, and for the supervision of all matters connected with railways and, in the discharge of those responsibilities, the Minister may, among other things,
+The Minister is responsible for the development and regulation of matters to which this Act applies, including railway safety, and for the supervision of all matters connected with railways and, in the discharge of those responsibilities, the Minister may, among other things,

 promote railway safety by means that the Minister considers appropriate;

-> **Explanatory Note**:
-> Relevant portion of section 3.1:
-> *Existing Text*:
-> > The Minister is responsible for the development and regulation of matters to which this Act applies, including safety and security, and for the supervision of all matters connected with railways and, in the discharge of those responsibilities, the Minister may, among other things,
-> > promote railway safety and security by means that the Minister considers appropriate;

 ### Section 5

   **(1)** Paragraphs (c) and (d) of the definition **security document** in subsection 4(1) of the Act are replaced by the following:

-    **an order referred to in section 32 or 32.01** that relates to security,
+    an order referred to in section 32 or 32.01 that relates to security,

     an emergency directive made under section 33 that relates to security,

-    a security measure formulated under subsection 39.1(1), **and**
+    a security measure formulated under subsection 39.1(1), and

     a requirement or authorization, contained in a notice, referred to in subsection 39.1(2); (**texte relatif à la sûreté du transport ferroviaire**)